 —Tammy Tambrella, USA

 Thank you for your letter.
 You ask about meditation and negative emotions.

-First, it is important for you to learn Yogananda's technique of concentration called the Hong Sau technique.
-It is offered on Ananda's free Meditation Support site.
+First, it is important for you to learn Paramhansa Yogananda’s technique of concentration called the Hong Sau technique.
+It is offered on Ananda’s free How to Meditate page.
 The reason this is so important is that some people associate meditation with a kind of peaceful drifting energy that is coming from the subconscious, not the superconscious.
 The subconscious is also the storehouse of negative emotions.

 Learning the Hong Sau technique will help you begin to focus your mind in an upward direction, toward the divine peace experienced in the front of the brow.

 But there’s another aspect to your question.
 You don’t mention how long you’ve been practicing meditation.
 One saint compared meditation to filling a bottle of ink with clear water.
 When you pour water into an ink bottle, what happens?